 This step corresponds to the previous one as the path continues to be created around the targeted object until it reaches the starting point.

-It was aforementioned that a clipping path is a vector shape, hence, it is very important that the outline of the subject is fully enclosed and connected.
+It was aforementioned that a clipping path is a vector shape.
+Hence, the outline of the subject must be fully enclosed and connected.

 Step 6: Use Feather selection by ‘Shift+F6’ for smoothness

-For smoother edges apply 0.5pixel.
-Select ‘feather’ by using the shortcut Shift + F6.
+For smoother edges, apply 0.5pixel.
+Then, select ‘feather‘ by using the shortcut Shift + F6.

 Step 7: Choose a solid color layer as per your requirement.